-NOTE: Refer to section Electrical Connections - High Voltage Connections for 208/230 volt line connections to the air conditioner or heat pump.
+NOTE: Refer to Electrical Connections - High Voltage Connections for 208/230 volt line connections to the air conditioner.

 NOTE: A removable plug connector is provided with the control to make thermostat wire connections.
 This plug may be removed, wire connections made to the plug, and replaced.
-It is strongly recommended that you do not connect multiple wires into a single terminal.
-Wire nuts are recommended to ensure one wire is used for each terminal.
+It is strongly recommended that multiple wires into a single terminal be twisted together prior to inserting into the plug connector.
 Failure to do so may result in intermittent operation.

 Typical 18 AWG thermostat wire may be used to wire the system components.
 However, communications reliability may be improved by using a high quality, shielded, twisted pair cable for the data transmission lines.
-In either case, 150 feet is the maximum length of wire between indoor unit and outdoor unit, or between indoor unit and thermostat.
+In either case, 100 feet is the maximum length of wire between indoor unit and outdoor unit, or between indoor unit and thermostat.